Sunday, Feb 8th — Late

 let’s get started!

-BEARS TE ANGLE ::
+BEARS TE BLOCK THOUGHTS ::

-On my first practice build, i asked the question: “can i play jsn, puka, and ja’marr together?”
+on my first practice build, i asked the question: “can i play jsn, puka, and ja’marr together?”

 the answer is probably no. you have to take a sub-$5k quarterback, a couple running backs in the $5k to $6k range, and go cheap at dst (which means missing out on the browns at home vs the titans — a potential “seattle v brosmer”-type producer).